Network Rail is changing.

 - A number of previously centralised services and functions are being devolved to region or route level enabling us to be more responsive to customers and passengers and better deliver to future plans.

 - North West and Central

 - Wales & Western

 The first phase, the formation of the new regions, took place in June 2019.

 Our new routes were set up in August and September and take responsibility for the operation, maintenance, renewal and enhancement of our railway.
 We now have 14 routes across five regions.

 Changes are planned in a series of phases.
 The first phase took place between June and September 2019.
-Some time will be allowed to let these changes bed in before moving on to the next phase.
-It's important that the changes be made when the timing is right, and the network is ready, as this will deliver better outcomes for rail users.
+Phase two of the programme started in November 2019.
+This phase is designed to strengthen our new regions and further build Network Services and Route Services.
+These changes will be embedded in the next few months before moving onto the next phase, in Summer 2020.
+It's important that the changes are made when the timing is right, and the network is ready, as this will deliver better outcomes for rail users.

-There are three more phases of change in the programme.
+There are two more phases of change in the programme.
 The aim is to complete the whole programme of change by the end of 2020.

 Information will continue to be published on our website as these changes are introduced.

 A safe and reliable railway